NC State vs. UCLA Holiday Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 NC State Stats and Trends

-- In NC State's 12 games this year, it has seven wins against the spread.

-- The Wolf Pack have an against the spread record of 6-4 in their 10 games as a favorite of 1 point or more so far this season.
+- This season, the Wolf Pack have an ATS record of 6-4 in their 10 games as a favorite of 1 point or more.

-- NC State has eclipsed the over/under in 54.5% of its opportunities this year (six times in 11 games with a set point total).
+- NC State's games this year have hit the over on six of 11 set point totals (54.5%).

 - When NC State scores more than 26.8 points, it is 7-3 against the spread and 9-2 overall.

-- In games that NC State piles up over 384.6 yards, the team is 5-2 against the spread and 6-2 overall.
+- When NC State totals more than 384.6 yards, the team is 5-2 against the spread and 6-2 overall.

-- This year, the Wolf Pack have 11 turnovers, eight fewer than the Bruins have takeaways (19).

 - Find the latest spread and moneyline odds for NC State at SISportsbook.